-The business goals for analytics to be timeless: greater efficiencies, new opportunities, greater profits and market share.
+The business goals for analytics tend to be timeless: greater efficiencies, new opportunities, greater profits and market share.

 The technology that’s available, however, is constantly changing and improving.
 New industry terms are typically created to try to explain the new technologies and why they are different from what came before.
 Analytics has been around a long time, and so has generated a lot of essentially overlapping terms.

 But all these technologies are essentially just different tools, just like spanners, wrenches, and hammers are all useful tools for building a home.

 The problem is that many people confuse the technologies available with the business problems to be solved, and end up trying to make home improvements by talking about “hammer problems” or “spanner problems”.